:::: MENU ::::

 What to say to someone in hospice who is dying

-• "Your presence has graced our lives with warmth and love.
+• "Your presence has graced our lives with a great deal of warmth and love.
 We are here to surround you with that same love as you journey onward."

 • "As you embark on this final chapter, may you find peace and rest in the embrace of those who care for you?"